GulMuhammad-CS/Java_Clinic_Management_System_GULIFY/README.txt

  When running, users may select whether they are a administrator, doctor, or patient.
 Entering any one of these credentials in another login page would not be accepted and the user would not be able to proceed
 Flow of setting up system for first time:
 1.D.i
- Admin logs in with Super User credentials as follows:
+ Admin logs in with Super User credentials as follows (please note that these emails and the domains are purely fictional, and are purely designed for this system's functionality):
 1.D.ii.a
  Email: SystemAdmin@clincare.com
 1.D.iii.b